 The Current Status of Fed Tapering

 The Fed is in the midst of tapering its stimulative quantitative easing policy.
-On December 18, the Fed decided to taper its quantitative easing policy by $10 billion per month, to $75 billion.
-Chairman Ben Bernanke expects the program to wind down steadily through 2014 and conclude by year-end, assuming the economy remains healthy.
-On January 29, the Fed announced that it would taper quantitative easing by another $10 billion per month to $65 billion.
+On December 18, the Fed decided to taper its bond purchases by $10 billion per month, to $75 billion.
+After three additional reductions, the program currently stands at $45 billion per month.
+Fed Chairman Janet Yellen expects the program to wind down steadily through 2014 and conclude by year-end, assuming the economy remains healthy.

 What is Fed Tapering?